guillaume117/crossEntropyLoss/readme.md

 ### This repo is a study of the application of stochastic gradient descent to a small neural network.

 Let's consider a classification problem with $m$ classes and $m$ parameters, which we want to process using a basic neural network consisting of a linear layer to which we apply softmax.
-The figure below shows the corresponding graphcite{https://towardsdatascience.com/deep-dive-into-softmax-regression-62deea103cb8}
+The figure below shows the corresponding graph https://towardsdatascience.com/deep-dive-into-softmax-regression-62deea103cb8

  ![network](/img/SLSFM.png)

 Graphe du réseau de neurones[1].

 We begin by defining the cross entropy loss function: